Amenorrhea

 What is amenorrhea?

 • Primary amenorrhea.
-Menstruation never starts at puberty.
+Your period never started in puberty.

 What causes amenorrhea?

-There are several possible causes of amenorrhea, including:
+There are many possible causes of amenorrhea, including:

 • Ovulation problems.
-These are usually the cause of very irregular or frequently missed periods.
+This can cause very irregular or missed periods.

-• Birth defect, anatomical defect, or other health condition.
-If your period hasn’t started by age 16, it may be due to a birth defect, anatomical defect, or other medical condition.
+• Anatomy problem at birth.
+If your period hasn’t started by age 16, it may be due to this.

 What are the symptoms of amenorrhea?

-If you don’t have your period for more than 3 cycles, it is called amenorrhea.
+Amenorrhea is when you don’t have your period for more than 3 cycles.

 How is amenorrhea diagnosed?